Salutary Neglect in American History, Definition and Meaning

 What was the policy of Salutary Neglect and how did it shape the political relationship between Great Britain and its Colonies?

 The policy of Salutary Neglect was an unwritten rule that encouraged British customs officials to allow American merchants to break the laws of the Navigation Acts.
-The loose enforcement of the laws allows the Colonies to expand and grow with limited involvement from Great Britain.
+The loose enforcement of the laws allowed the Colonies to expand and grow with limited involvement from Great Britain.
 By the end of the French and Indian War, the colonies were used to managing affairs on their own.

 Due to Salutary Neglect, Colonial Legislatures began assuming the responsibility for the administration of each Colony.
 This helped to create which tradition in the Colonies?

 Due to Salutary Neglect, the Colonial Legislatures assumed the responsibility of passing laws that levied taxes on each colony.
 This created the tradition of “Taxation With Representation.”
-When taxes were levied by the Colonial Legislatures, it is known as “Internal Taxation,” but when it was levied by Parliament, it was called “External Taxation.”
+When taxes were levied by the Colonial Legislatures, it was known as “Internal Taxation,” but when it was levied by Parliament, it was called “External Taxation.”
 External Taxation was “Taxation Without Representation,” and led to the slogan, “No Taxation Without Representation.”

-Salutary Neglect (also called Benign Neglect) characterized the relationship between the British Empire and its American Colonies from the mid-1600s until the end of the seven years’ war. what did Salutary Neglect entail?
+Salutary Neglect (also called Benign Neglect) characterized the relationship between the British Empire and its American Colonies from the mid-1600s until the end of the Seven Years’ War. what did Salutary Neglect entail?

 Salutary Neglect entailed British customs officials and government officials allowing Americans to break the laws of the Navigation Acts, as long as the Colonies remained loyal to the British Empire.